 Legacy Finding Aids

-The University of Florida is currently in the process of migrating away from an older web based/html page system for displaying our finding aids to using a content management system called ArchivesSpace.
-The older website and finding aids will still be available until May 2021 and can still be accessed here.
+The University of Florida has migrated away from our older web based/html page system for displaying our finding aids to using a content management system called ArchivesSpace.

 What is ArchivesSpace?